ivanp7/archipelago/README.md

 Other projects using Archipelago:

-* [still-alive](https://github.com/ivanp7/still-alive) -- built as a plugin.
-* [port](https://github.com/ivanp7/port) -- provides plugin for execution of kernel functions.
+* [port](https://github.com/ivanp7/port) -- provides context interfaces for execution of kernel functions.

 # Documentation